karolinazygmunt/frontendApp/README.md

 # frontendApp
-Application created during the frontend development course
+Repository for the application code created during the development course.